-- Default Value: You can optionally set a default value to fall back on if a user has not had another value assigned to them.
+- Default Value: You have the option to set a default value to fall back on if another value is not assigned to a user.

-Once a user attribute has been defined, values can be assigned to user groups and/or individual users using the Group Values and User Values tabs at the top of the page:
+Once you define a user attribute, you can assign values to user groups and individual users using the Group Values and User Values tabs at the top of the page:

 Assigning Values to Individual Users